We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more.

 Contact: +679 666 9192

-However you choose to arrive at Malolo Island Resort, you’re greeted like family and taken along the interconnected boardwalks to your premium bure, which is dressed in a colonial style balanced nicely with a tropical aesthetic.
+No matter how you choose to arrive at Malolo Island Resort, you’re greeted like family and taken along a lattice of boardwalks to your premium bure: dressed in a British colonial style with the requisite number of tropical accents.

 You know the deal here.
 Lush rainforests, fringing coral reefs, white sandy beaches.
 Malolo Island is quintessential Fiji, so you’ve got all the typical activities to look forward to.
-The resort is nothing if not a complete luxury experience, from Leilani’s Spa in the middle of the rainforest with open-air treatment rooms to some of the best Fijian food coming with a side serving of a traditional dance show.
+The resort is nothing if not comprehensive: from Leilani’s Spa, which features open-air treatment rooms, to some of the best Fijian food of any resort in the archipelago.

 The 17 Best Resorts In Fiji For 2023 – From Luxury To All-Inclusive